wallforfry/ADE-ESIEE/README.md

 <h1>ADE-ESIEE</h1>

 <p>
-  This is an API to generate automatically calendar with ESIEE's logins
+  This is an API to generate automatically calendar with ESIEE's logins by POST requests
 </p>

 <p>
 An activity is composed of:<br>

     The name of the activity (mainly the subject name).
-    The starting time of the avtivity.
+    The starting time of the activity.
     The ending time of the activity.
-    The rooms where the avtivity take place.
+    The rooms where the activity take place.
 </p>
 <br>
 <p>